Ukrainian nationalism: 2014–2022

-2022 Russian invasion of Ukraine
+2022–present

-During the 2022 Russian invasion of Ukraine there has been a large increase in pro-Ukrainian position inside Ukraine.
+During the Russian invasion of Ukraine, there has been a large increase in pro-Ukrainian position inside Ukraine.
 In other countries, the Ukrainian flag has been used to show support for the Ukrainian cause during the war.
 There was also a rapid shift in pro-Ukrainian attitudes in the eastern part of the country, including people vowing to use the Ukrainian language more.
 A study of survey data from 2019, 2021, and 2022 indicated that the eight-year war and major Russian invasion had strengthened pro-European and pro-democratic civic identity, rather than ethnolinguistic or ethnonational identity.

 A derussification campaign swept through Ukraine following the February 2022 invasion.
 Among other renamings, in the central Ukrainian city Dnipro the Schmidt Street (the street was originally the Gymnasium Street but it was renamed to Otto Schmidt Street by Soviet authorities in 1934) was renamed to Stepan Bandera Street.
-Meanwhile several Ukrainian cities removed statues and busts of the 19th-century Russian poet Alexander Pushkin.
+Meanwhile several Ukrainian cities removed statues and busts of the 19th century Russian poet Alexander Pushkin.

 Public school curriculum are no longer prescribing works by Russian authors, and publishing books written by Russian nationals was outlawed.